 In a “TechTarget” report, top CIOs were asked about their biggest workplace challenges.
 The answers included the velocity of change, balancing strategic priorities with regulatory demands, and prioritization.

 Velocity of Change

 The velocity of change is at the forefront of most CIO’s minds as they constantly feel like they are behind with learning new technology and don’t have time to stay up-to-date with new changes.
 Inadequate internal processes can result in a reactive approach to tasks such as system maintenance, making it difficult to focus on more important, complex projects.

 Balancing Strategic Priorities

 Many IT managers find it tough to deliver the results that their company needs within critical deadlines.
 Balancing strategic priorities with regulatory demands is something that many managers struggle with.
-Also, a common problem for IT departments is that highly skilled employees have to spend their time on critical, but low-level tasks instead of more important aspects of the business.
+Also, a common problem for IT departments is that highly skilled employees have to spend their time on critical, but low-level tasks instead of the more important aspects of the business.
 IT departments find their hands full with so much work that there is no time left to analyze their strategic business processes.

 The “prioritization” dilemma creates stress for most CIOs.
 In the midst of a mountain of data, they don’t have enough visibility to be able to easily decide which aspects of their analytics reports they really need to focus on first to improve their performance.

 The Solution to All Your Challenges

 When a lack of time is an obstacle, a valid option for CIOs can be to hire an independent IT advisory and outsourcing agency to lighten their load.
 The ideal agencies to work with offer advisory services, giving an in-depth analysis of how to improve business strategies and process designs to more effectively utilize the skills of the existing workforce.
 Managers know what’s not working, but they frequently can’t see the primary reasons why when they’re heavily involved in stressful daily operations.